 Civil Ceremony Officiant

-Civil ceremonies, also known as public ceremonies, are held Monday through Friday between 9:00 am and 3:30 pm every half hour.
-Up to three weddings are scheduled within each half hour slot, so that’s six weddings every hour!
+Civil ceremonies, also known as public ceremonies or courthouse weddings, are held Monday through Friday between 9:00 am and 3:30 pm every half hour.
+Up to two weddings are scheduled within each half hour slot, so that's four weddings every hour!
 (This number has fluctuated due to COVID restrictions.)
-We’ve written an extensive guide to getting married at San Francisco City Hall which includes everything you need to know about the entire process.
+We've written an extensive guide to getting married at San Francisco City Hall which includes everything you need to know about the entire process.

 The Deputy Marriage Commissioner is a volunteer judge.
 Yes, a judge who is willingly volunteering their time to perform marriage ceremonies!
 These judges love what they do, which is palpable when you first meet them.
-Since they usually have three weddings every half hour, they ensure that everything moves along swiftly.
+Since they usually have two weddings every half hour, they ensure that everything moves along swiftly.

-After you and the other couples have checked in, the Deputy Marriage Commissioner will walk everyone to the Rotunda to perform each ceremony in turn on the Rotunda.
+After you and the other couples have checked in, the Deputy Marriage Commissioner will perform each ceremony in turn on the Rotunda.

 Private Ceremony Officiant

 No matter what private wedding package you choose, City Hall does not provide officiants.
 As with most weddings at other venues, you are required to provide an officiant.

 If you'd like a close friend or family member to perform the ceremony, they can apply to be a Deputy Marriage Commissioner for a day.
 Detailed instructions are on the Office of the County Clerk's website.

 If you’d like an experienced officiant to perform your ceremony, there are plenty to choose from in the San Francisco Bay Area.
 Our current recommendations are on our preferred vendors page.